 If the lack of cool air you are noticing has been gradual or appears to be fairly minimal, your air conditioner may not be to blame.
-You could have leaks in your ductwork that are allowing conditioned air to escape.
+You could have leaks in your ductwork allowing conditioned air to escape.
 If your ducts are older, or tightly constructed you might benefit from air duct sealing.

 Feel free to contact Bradbury Brothers with any questions you have.
 We have over 30 years of experience with air conditioning systems.
 We’ll be glad to help.